geniusgeek/android-trupple-mvp/README.md

 ```

 ### b.
 In presenter Class:
+There are two ways to implement the presenter classes: implementing MVP.GenericPresenter Interface or extending from GenericPresenter abstract class.

 i.
-Implement the GenericPresenter interface, and pass in teh Model(any object) and the View(which is the Activity)
+Implement the MVP.GenericPresenter interface, and pass in teh Model(any object) and the View(which is the Activity)

 ```